basil08/basil08.github.io/content/watchlog.md

 PS: Studying textile engineering and watching the "theory" applied in real-life was such a moving experience for me personally.
 {{</ds>}}

+168. The Mask of Zorro | Martin Campbell | 1998
+169. Men in Black | Barry Sonnenfield | 1997
+170. Thor: Love and Thunder | Taika Waititi | 2022
+171. Squaring the Circle - The Story of Hipgnosis | Anton Corbijn | 2022

 # 2022